-Are lawyers allowed to accept online payments?
+Is your firm allowed to accept online payments?

-Although lawyers have been accepting credit card payments for legal fees since 1974 (ABA Formal Opinion 338, dated November 16, 1974), the ethics of law firms accepting credit cards can be complex for the following reasons:
+Although lawyers have accepted credit card payments for legal fees since 1974 (ABA Formal Opinion 338, dated November 16, 1974), the ethics of doing so are very complex.

 - Accepting credit cards in person and online may require different ethical considerations.